 Knowing God (knowledge) and knowing God (relationship) are not the same thing and one does not lead to the other!
 Y’all know I love analogies, so here is one to illustrate my point!
 Take your significant other and imagine that you want to know as much about them as possible.
 So, you spend time with their relatives, friends, co-workers, and acquaintances so you can find out everything there is to know about them.
 You spend years learning about their childhood, social life, work life, etc. by spending your time with all these other people.
 You start to feel like you have a really good idea about who your spouse is, you know almost everything there is to know about them, but do you see the problem?
 For years, you have spent all your time trying to get closer to your spouse by spending time with everyone but your spouse.
 So, you know almost everything there is to know about them, but you have no relationship with them.
 All the years we spent with everyone else has caused our relationship to suffer, and the whole time our spouse was begging us just to sit with them and talk.

 In our quest to get to know God on a deeper level by increasing our knowledge it is possible to cause our relationship to suffer.
 It’s easy to think deep study will lead us to a deeper relationship, but the reality is, one day we wake up and realize our relationship is lacking!
 The caffeine no longer has an effect on us.
 If we chose to take on the yoke of doing biblical study, we must make sure we maintain the proper balance and not lose our relationship with the Father in the process.
 This is easier said than done because gaining more knowledge about God can feel like it is drawing us closer to Him when it’s not.
 If you are a serious student of the Bible, don’t let your relationship suffer in an attempt to gain more knowledge.
-Learning is great, but all the knowledge about God, Yeshua, or the Bible is going to save us.
+Learning is great, but all the knowledge about God, Yeshua, or the Bible is not going to save us.
 It’s our relationship, an intimate personal relationship that saves us.